nittin-cz/xperience-by-kentico-aira-unified/README.md

 ## Description

-Aira Unified integration provides an alternative administration UI and chatbot that can be easily added to an Xperience by Kentico project.
+The Aira Unified integration provides an alternative administration UI and a chatbot that can be easily added to an Xperience by Kentico project.
 It is designed for content editors and marketers who need essential functionality on mobile devices.

 ## Screenshots